stacksjs/nanofaker/docs/advanced/testing.md

 })
 ```

-nanofaker makes testing easier by providing realistic, reproducible, and comprehensive test data across all your testing needs.
+ts-mocker makes testing easier by providing realistic, reproducible, and comprehensive test data across all your testing needs.